clementval/c-omni/cosmo/README.md

 Without any option, the test will execute the following actions:
 1) Fetch and compile the CLAW FORTRAN Compiler.
-2) Fetch the code of COSMO-POMPA (need read access).
+2) Fetch the code of MeteoSwiss-APN/cosmo-pompa
+   or Official COSMO-ORG/cosmo code with the `-r` option (need read access).
-3) Generate a dependencies list of the COSMO-POMPA code.
+3) Generate a dependencies list of the COSMO code.
-4) Parse each file using the CLAW FORTRAN Compiler.
+4) Parse each file using the CLAW Compiler.
 5) Control all the resulting files and report any issues.

 ```bash